sinecoug/chauffeur_tracker/docs/tutorials/how-to-change-a-driver-schedule-property.md

 layout: page
 ---

-# Tutorial: Change the status (property) of a driver's schedule
+# Change the status (property) of a driver's schedule

 Let's suppose that Johnny's dental appointment has been canceled.
 You want to update SallyAnn's driving schedule to reflect the changed status for this appointment.